-- 4 ¼ cup flour
+- 4 1/4 cup flour

-- 2 t baking soda
+- 2 teaspoons baking soda

-- 2 t baking powder
+- 2 teaspoons baking powder

-- ½ t salt
+- 1/2 teaspoons salt

-- 1 10oz package Milk Duds
+- 1 10oz package Milk Duds caramel candies

-- ½ cup granulated sugar
+- 1/2 cup granulated sugar

-- In a separate bowl, combine flour, baking soda, baking powder and salt.
-Gradually add dry ingredients to butter until well combined.
-Cover and refrigerate dough for at least 1 hour.
+- In a separate bowl, combine flour, baking soda, baking powder, and salt.
+Gradually add dry ingredients to the butter until well combined.
+Cover and refrigerate the dough for at least 1 hour.

 - Preheat oven to 350.
 For each cookie, gather about a tablespoon of dough.
-Wrap dough around 1 Milk Dud, roll into a ball and roll in granulated sugar before placing on an ungreased baking sheet.
+Wrap dough around 1 Milk Dud, roll into a ball, and roll in granulated sugar before placing on an ungreased baking sheet.